rnorthconference/2020Talks/Toay/README.md

 4. App/app.R - shiny app for end users to get predictions.
 Live on Connect.

 Tip:
-- when you deploy your Plumber API and Shiny App, you will need to create an API key in RStudio Connect and add the as an environment variable within your API or App.
+- when you deploy your Plumber API and Shiny App, you will need to create an API key in RStudio Connect and add the key as an environment variable within your API or App.

 Once you name your key and add it as an environment variable, you can access pin objects using: